News – Comics

 If you have a computer with internet access, you can get your news online.

-I’ve found PBS TV stations have the best coverage of international events.
+I’ve found PBS TV stations have the best coverage of national and international events.

 Local events are covered somewhat by my local news channel affiliate (not the national ABC, CBS, NBC news channels – find your local station).
 If you can afford a newspaper, nothing beats their in-depth coverage of local issues and local environmental proposals, but if you can’t afford it – check the online version of the newspaper or check your local library for the actual newspaper.

 Comics are available online.
 You can even have them sent to your email daily.
-Remember comics are trademarked or copyrighted and should only be used for personal viewing.
+Remember comics are trademarked or copyrighted and should only be used for personal viewing (fair use).
 Here are some sources.

 http://news.yahoo.com/comics/ Yahoo! – no longer offers comics.
 They discontinued their relationship with the provider.